PGM-Lab/InferPy/docs/notes/guidedata.rst

    :lines: 6-8

-where ``path`` can be a string indicating the location of the csv file or also a list of strings (i.e., for datasets distributed across multiple CSV files):
+where ``path`` can be either a string indicating the location of the csv file or a list of strings (i.e., for datasets distributed across multiple CSV files):